Shiva Pratah Smaran Stotram In English

 In these stanzas, Shañkara sets forth also the quintessence of Advaita-Vedánta.
 The ultimate Reality is Saccidánanda (existence-consciousness-bliss).
 It is turèya, which is the reality of the three states of experience and is beyond them.
 These expressions, however, ought not to be taken literally as descriptive or definitive of Reality.
 Hence it is that Brahman is indicated by the negative way, as `not this, `not this’.
 Brahman eludes categorization; it is not within the limits of ideas and words.
 The so-called individual soul is non-different from it.
 The soul is not to be confused with the body-mind complex.
 The elements that constitute the world are but illusory appearances on the basic Reality, even as a shake, a garland, etc., are projections on a rope.
 As the sun of wisdom rises, these illusions disappear, and the goal of life is reached.

-See Also Manasollasa In Telugu
+See Also Pashupatya Ashtakam In Odia

 ॥ Shiva Pratah Smaran Stotram in Sanskrit ॥